 The process used to determine the commission income from the brokering of old-age provision products is appropriate.
 Our audit did not result in any significant findings with regard to the level of commission income from the brokering of old-age provision products that is disclosed in the financial statements.

 Other information

-The legal representatives are responsible for the other information.
-The other information comprises:
+The legal representatives or the Supervisory Board are responsible for the other information.
+The other information comprises the unaudited components of the joint management report referred to in the appendix to the audit opinion.